 Demelza pretended she hadn't heard her and retreated to her dormitory, where she sank down on her bed, her heart pounding and her breath shallow.

-The door opened.
+Only minutes passed before the door opened.
 Oh God, were they following her?

 "Are you all right?"

 To her relief, it was Ginny who'd entered the room.